GoodGuyGuf/GoodGuyGuf.github.io/_posts/2019-12-09-entering_a_while_loop.markdown

 Most people I know either do not know about One Piece or are afraid to start watching it.

 One Piece is the number 1 best selling manga in the world.
 It was turned into an anime show in the 90s and is still ongoing with 900+ episodes!
 It is crazy long.
-Online many people have been turned off by its giant episode count.
+Online, many people have been turned off by its giant episode count.
 VV

 ![](https://imgur.com/gallery/JJqCUQt)